alexbadoi/whatsapp_service/README.md

 All requests from the frontend to the WhatsApp API will go through the Go backend.
 Here’s the flow:

 #### Flow of Requests
+1. User logs in and nagivates to admin page to and pushes button to subscribe to API
+2. Go backend deploys another kubernetes pod containing whatsapp web instance
+3. The WhatsapQR code is returned to use and he registers his whatsapp web to the pod.
+5. All chat and contact data is pulled in by go backend and stored to database.
+6. Go backend joins the contact numbers of all active chats against database to identify matches
+7. The user nagigates to the chat page
+8. All chat data for all contacts is returned to the react Ui
-1. **Frontend:** Sends a request to the Go backend.
+1. **Frontend:** Sends a chat message i.e. request to the Go backend.
-2. **Go Backend:** Processes the request and, if needed, forwards it to the WhatsApp API.
+2. **Go Backend:** Processes the chat request and, if needed, forwards it to the WhatsApp API.
 3. **WhatsApp API:** Handles WhatsApp-specific tasks (e.g., sending messages) and returns the response to the Go backend.
 4. **Go Backend:** Processes the WhatsApp API response and sends the final response back to the frontend.